Written by

 Mac says not enough disk space but there is, try these ways to fix

-If your Mac says not enough disk space but there is, try restarting your Mac first to get rid of the temporary system errors which may arise this problem.
+If your Mac says not enough disk space but there is, try restarting your Mac first to get rid of the temporary system errors that may cause this problem.
 If it changes nothing, try the workarounds in this part.

 By the way, a Mac should remain at least 15% free of its disk space to allow the OS and apps to run properly.
 Or else, a warning "Your disk is almost full" may appear and you may face issues like failure to update macOS or even boot up your Mac.